microsoft/vscode-docs/docs/azure/gettingstarted.md

 **Open folders.** A Visual Studio Code *workspace* is the collection of one or more folders that are opened in a VS Code window (instance).
 In most cases, you will have a single folder opened as the workspace.
 You can open a workspace by using the **File > Open Folder...** menu, and then selecting a folder.
 However, depending on your development workflow, you can include more than one folder, using an advanced configuration called Multi-root workspace.

-**Review settings.** To edit or review your current settings in VS Code, use **Ctrl+**, to open Settings.
+**Review settings.** To edit or review your current settings in VS Code, use (`kb(workbench.action.openSettings)`), to open the Settings editor.
 It is helpful to review settings that any of the extensions may contribute.

 **Identify and customize keyboard shortcuts.** Find the list of all the assigned [VS Code shortcuts](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-windows.pdf).